laDoBlaNco/learning_v/README.md

 # learning_v

 My path learning the V programming language.
-Language is ver interesting to me and although It will probably not be my replacementvsystems language , at least not for now, I do do believe that it will compliment my passion for Go.
+V is very interesting to me and although It will probably not be my replacementvsystems language , at least not for now, I do do believe that it will compliment my passion for Go.